T-Troll/alienfx-tools/README.md

 - `loop` Special command to continue all command query endlessly, until user interrupt it.
 It's provide possibility to keep colors even if awcc reset it.
 Should be last command in chain.

 Supported Zones: `left, right, top, bottom, front, rear` for high-level, any group ID (see in `status`) for low-level.
 Supported Actions: `pulse, morph (you need 2 colors for morph), color (disable action)`.
-For api v4 devices, `breath, spectrum, rainbow` also supported.
+For APIv4 devices, `breath, spectrum, rainbow` also supported.
+APIv5 not supported.

 ## alienfx-haptics Usage
 Run `alienfx-haptics.exe`.
 Set the colors for lights and it’s mapping to respond the frequency.